Hohenlohe-Ingelfingen

-Hohenlohe-Ingelfingen was a German County of the House of Hohenlohe, located in northeastern Baden-Württemberg, Germany, around Ingelfingen.
+Hohenlohe-Ingelfingen was a German County and later Principality of the House of Hohenlohe, located in northeastern Baden-Württemberg, Germany, around Ingelfingen.
 Hohenlohe-Ingelfingen was a scion of Hohenlohe-Langenburg.
 It was raised from a County to a Principality in 1764, and was mediatised to Württemberg in 1806.
+In the 19th and 20th century, the princes lived at Schloss Koschentin.